francoislaurent/larva-tagger-tune/README.md

 ### Target Number File
-The target number file is a .csv file containing the target number of worms for each video.
+The target number file is a .csv file containing the target number of larvae for each video.
 Since is it possible that larvae leave the frame during the video recording, the target number of larvae can change over time.
 Therefore, the target number file contains the target number of larvae for each second of the video.